Sandblasters are the perfect tool for shot blasting, scraping, stripping, and even cleaning surfaces. However, few people know exactly how they work!

 A gravity-fed sandblaster works on the principle that the hopper (filled with silica sand) and the air pipe are connected to the tank.
 This causes two reactions to occur when the gun trigger is pulled.

-First, compressed air is released from the gun air hose when the trigger is depressed and then an opening is created at the level of the hopper.
-The silica sand then comes out due to the pressure propagating in the barrel coupled to the force of gravity.
+First, compressed air is released from the gun air hose when the trigger is depressed, and then an opening is created at the level of the hopper.
+The silica sand then comes out due to the pressure propagating in the barrel coupled with the force of gravity.

 When the trigger of the gun is released, the opening between the hopper and the barrel will close to keep the remaining sand inside of the hopper for further use.